Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

-where $S_c$ is classical action.
-The last relation between Stochastic Quantization and AdS/CFT make 2-point correlator of one theory to be captured by that of the other theory.
-The relations between two theries were examined by serveral examples for scalar fields, vector bosons, and massless fermions.
-The results are consistent with the suggestion\cite{2,3}
+where $S_c$ is the Euclidean classical action of the stochastic quantization.
+The relations between the two theories are already examined with several examples, for example, scalar fields, vector bosons, and massless fermions.
+The results are consistent with the suggestion\cite{2,3}.

-In this paper, I extend the research from massless to massive fermions, and show that the the relation between the two theories are satisfied, so the massive fermion case is also consistent with the suggestion.
+In this paper, we extend the massless fermion case to massive fermions, and show that the the relation between the two theories are satisfied, so the massive fermion case is also consistent with the suggestion.
 Overall procedures are similar to the previous massless case.
-Thus we use similar notation to that of massless case and all calculations are performed in Euclidean signature.
+Thus we use similar notation with that of the previous massless fermion case.
+All calculations are performed in Euclidean signature.

-In previous massless fermion case, the additional boundary term to fermion action is needed to impose Dirichlet boundary condition and Neumann boundary condition at the same time.
-Likewise, I add a addtional boundary term which gives Dirichlet boundary condition and Neumann boundary condition to fermion action
+In previous massless fermion case, the fermion action needs additional boundary terms to impose the Dirichlet boundary condition or the Neumann boundary condition on the boundary consistently.
+Likewise, we add an additional boundary terms which give the Dirichlet boundary condition and the Neumann boundary condition consistently into the fermion action,

-where the first term is used in the previous massless case, however because the first term gives only the Dirichlet boundary in the massive case, so we add the second term is newly added to impose Neumann boundary condition at the same time.
-The additional term does not affect to the overall equation of motion of fermions, so these terms can solve the boundary condition problem smoothly.
+where the first term is also used in the previous massless case.
+However the first term gives only the Dirichlet boundary in the massive case, so we add the second term to impose the Neumann boundary condition.
+As you know, the additional boundary terms do not affect the overall equation of motion of fermions, so these terms can solve the boundary condition problem smoothly.

 In Section 2, we obtain the explicit solutions of the fermionic field and the double trace deformation in the AdS/CFT case with our notation.
 The calculation is already well performed in \cite{11}.
 The solutions are similar to the solution of the massless case, but several non-trivial terms are included as well.
 For instance the double trace deformation is

 where $K$ and $I$ are modified bessel functions.
 The first term in the parenthesis is similar to the previous solution, but the second term is new to the previous soltuion which goes to zero when the mass is zero.
-In section 3, the Stochastic calculation begin with Euclidean action $E_c$ given from on-shell action of Section 2.
-I first calculate with Langevin approach, and match the result with the previous AdS/CFT case, and identify the suggested relation,
+In section 3, the stochastic calculation begins with the Euclidean action $E_c$ obtained from the on-shell action in Section 2.
+We first follow the Langevin approach, and match the result with the previous AdS/CFT case, and identify the suggested relation,